Encyclobinafix/Comprehensive-Deforestation-Analysis-Unveiling-Environmental-Trends-and-Insights-through-SQL/README.md

 * Comparing with the top 5 countries having the largest land area.
 * Here too, the countries ranking at the top are consistent every year.
 * The top 5 countries having the largest land area are World, Russian Fedearion, China, United States and Canada.
-* World consitently topped the list having a larger land area than other countries.
+* "World" consitently topped the list having a larger land area than other countries.

 _CODE:_  ✍️